roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  Like his mother-in-law.

  (Author's Note: Thanks for sticking with this series this far.
 Chapter four is coming next week!)
-Report_Story #1